 Readers everywhere love the March sisters for so many reasons.
 I love the immortal Meg, Jo, and Beth because of their formal name/nickname combinations.
 Margaret shortened to Meg.
 Boyish Jo preferred her nickname to the elegant Josephine.
 And sweet, shy Elizabeth only answers to Beth.

 But how about Amy?
 Poor Amy.
 I always thought her lack of a formal name/nickname combination was a slight.
-(Though that reflects my own experience with the name Amy, too.)

 And yet, I love the fictional sisters March.